Daboss7173/Daboss7173.github.io/README.md

 This repository features dynamic modpacks, you will be able to toggle mods as you see fit, and be able to combine multiple mods together for dynamic modpacks.

-Currently, the only version that supports modpacks is 1-30-0, but there are plans to add more versions in the future!
+Currently, these are the versions that support modpacks:
+ - 1-30-0
+ - 1-50-0

 ## Version choice breakdown!